 Trial; provide the apprentice with the leadership role for a week.
 Be sure to give input afterwards.
 Do this separate from the meeting time.

 Referral; you will be asked at Wrap Up if there is anyone you would refer as a leader.

 - If necessary, are you willing to rely on your coach for help?
 Another helpful resource for the leader is the Coach.
 The Coach’s role is to pray for you, send you helpful email reminders each week, and be available to help with any issues that might come up.
 The help can be in person, over the phone or even by attending the group.
 They are there to help and encourage in any way they can.

 - Will you do your best to love your group and lead them in weekly discussions of truth?
 There are two key elements that make grow groups transformational.
 They are love and truth.
 Encourage everyone to love one another.
 A good working definition of love comes from Grant Howard, “Love takes the initiative, acts sacrificially to meet needs.”
 It’s timeless because it’s lifted from John 3:16.
 Love takes the initiative (God so loved the world), acts sacrificially (that he gave his only Son), to meet needs (that anyone who believes in him will not perish but have eternal life).
 Truth is the Scriptures (John 17:17b).
 The goal of groups is that love is expressed, and truth is explored.

 - Will you attend Wrap Up?
 One fun resource for leaders is Wrap Up.
 Wrap Up is a free dinner for you and your spouse.
 It’s for the group leaders the week after your last Grow group meeting.
 It’s a way for the Church leadership to say thank you.
 It’s also a fun time to share God stories, provide input, and offer referrals.
 You won’t want to miss this.

-If you're willing to serve as a small group leader contact the head of small groups and let him/her know.
+If you're willing to serve as a small group leader contact the Leader for small groups at the following email.